rodezi/automation-nocode-portfolio/README.md

 # This is my portfolio
-Here you can find all my different projects
+Here you can find all my different projects from AI Engineering to ML / Data Analysis to Bussiness Automation no-code tools.